 Dumas is a very small city located in the state of Arkansas.
 With a population of 4,323 people and two constituent neighborhoods, Dumas is the 70th largest community in Arkansas.

-When you are in Dumas, you'll notice that it is more blue-collar than most other communities in America.
-37.84% of Dumas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Dumas is a city of service providers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Dumas who work in office and administrative support (9.40%), law enforcement and fire fighting (8.66%), and management occupations (8.29%).
+Dumas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dumas is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Dumas who work in management occupations (12.07%), office and administrative support (11.21%), and law enforcement and fire fighting (8.13%).

-The per capita income in Dumas in 2010 was $21,626, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
-This equates to an annual income of $86,504 for a family of four.
-However, Dumas contains both very wealthy and poor people as well.
-Dumas also has one of the higher rates of people living in poverty in the nation, with 37.97% of its population below the federal poverty line.
+The per capita income in Dumas in 2010 was $18,261, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,044 for a family of four.
+Dumas also has one of the higher rates of people living in poverty in the nation, with 41.26% of its population below the federal poverty line.

 Dumas is an extremely ethnically-diverse city.
 The people who call Dumas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dumas residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dumas include German, Irish, Dutch, and Scots-Irish.
+Important ancestries of people in Dumas include German, Irish, French , and Welsh.

 The most common language spoken in Dumas is English.
 Other important languages spoken here include Spanish and Chinese.